PaulaBarteau/data-migration/NMMNH/Project_Update.markdown

 # New Mexico Museum of Natural History and Science Collections Digitization Project Update
 ## November, 2019

+The Project kicked off at the beginning of October when the Digitization Tecnician and Interns started work.
+No imaging equipment has arrived to date.

 ### Catalog Records Entered
  -   525 Birds
  - 1,998 Herbarium